 Six popular Atomic Spectrometry Updates are provided each year that critically review the most significant recently published research in the field of analytical atomic spectroscopy.

 RSC Journal RSS feeds now include structured subject and compound information, enabling at-a-glance identification of relevant articles.

-Readership is cross-disciplinary and includes the following fields: atomic spectrometry, mass spectrometry, geochemistry, biomedical and clinical science, environmental science, toxicology, forensics and archaeometry.
+Readership is cross-disciplinary and includes the following fields: atomic spectrometry, mass spectrometry, geochemistry, biomedical and clinical science, pharmaceutical analysis, environmental science, toxicology, forensics and archaeometry.
 The readership spans researchers in universities and related academic institutes, government and research organisations, industry, independent laboratories and consulting firms.

 Abstracts: Cited in various databases including Analytical Abstracts, ISI Web of Knowledge and Scopus

 Techniques covered in JAAS include: plasma-based methods, flame- and furnace-based methods, sampling and sample preparation, hyphenated techniques for sample introduction, sample fractionation and speciation, atomic mass spectrometry, isotope ratio mass spectrometry, laser spectroscopy, X-ray-based spectroscopy methods, surface analytical techniques and statistics, modelling and chemometrics for atomic spectrometry.

 Expanded list of methods and techniques covered in this journal

 Additional information for authors when preparing a submission to JAAS

 The Royal Society of Chemistry is a member of the Committee on Publication Ethics and will follow the best practice guidelines in cases of research and publication misconduct